richardbarran/django-photologue/docs/pages/installation.rst

 Dependencies
 ------------

+4 apps that will be installed automatically if required.

 * `Django <https://www.djangoproject.com/>`_.
 * `Pillow <http://python-imaging.github.io/Pillow/>`_.
 * `South <http://south.aeracode.org/>`_.
 * `Django-sortedm2m <https://pypi.python.org/pypi/django-sortedm2m>`_.

-These 4 apps will be installed automatically if required.
+And one dependency that is not automatically installed:

-If you're using Django 1.6, you might also have to install `Pytz <https://pypi.python.org/pypi/pytz>`_.
-See the release notes `for more information <https://docs.djangoproject.com/en/1.6/releases/1.6/#time-zone-aware-day-month-and-week-day-lookups>`_.
+* `Pytz <https://pypi.python.org/pypi/pytz>`_.
+Only applies if you're using Django 1.6, see the Django release notes `for more information <https://docs.djangoproject.com/en/1.6/releases/1.6/#time-zone-aware-day-month-and-week-day-lookups>`_.

 .. note::